lfe/lfe/doc/src/lfe_clj.3.md

 **(cycle lst)**

-Return a lazy infinite sequence with all elements from a given list `lst` cycled.
+Return a lazy infinite sequence with all elements from a given list `lst` or another lazy sequence cycled.

 See **next/3** for details on the structure.